When eating out, always ask about the ingredients in a sushi roll, and make sure to specify that you can’t eat any raw fish.

 - Futomaki roll (when vegan)

 Pregnancy is a time to pay extra attention to what you put in your body.
 Knowing the ingredients in the foods you eat can help keep you and your growing baby safe.
-When eating out, always ask about the ingredients in a sushi roll, and make sure to specify that you can’t eat any raw fish.

 If you’re unsure about what you should and shouldn’t be eating over the next 9 months, talk with your doctor or a registered dietician.
 They can help you create a diet that is both safe and satisfying.